platelminto/spotify-organiser/README.md

 # spotify-organiser
-Organises saved Spotify songs into monthly and genre playlists.
+Organises saved Spotify songs into certain playlists.
+Every time it runs, it sees which songs have been saved since the latest run, and adds them to an appropriate playlist.

 ## Installation